prouty/noisedetector/docs/REFACTORING.md

 ### Refactored Monitor

-The new `monitor_refactored.py` demonstrates the clean architecture:
+The refactored `monitor.py` demonstrates the clean architecture:

 ```python
 from core import (